 What is the peak of action?
 In the photo at the top of this post, the interpreter in Colonial Williamsburg is playing a game with a ball and a stick.
 The peak of action is when the ball has climbed as high as it will go and is about to fall back down again.
 Shooting in Burst Mode has allowed me to freeze that moment.
 This shows that the man is really playing, not just posing.
 So, capturing action is a great reason to use Burst Mode.
 Both of these photos were captured in the same second, so it would have been incredibly hard to time my capture if I weren’t shooting in Burst Mode!
 In total, I shot a series of 33 photos over three seconds.
 What did I do with the extra photos?
 I’ll explain later.

-Another reason to use Burst Mode is to capture a steady shot when you are having trouble holding the iPhone still.
+A fourth reason to use Burst Mode is to capture a steady shot when you are having trouble holding the iPhone still.
 I shot this photo during an evening drive down our street.
 It was dark enough that the shutter speed would be really slow.
 I was also sitting in my car, with the engine running, which introduced more vibration.
 By holding down the volume button, I was able to quickly shoot a set of photos.
 Usually, one of the middle ones will be a keeper, since your hands aren’t moving to push or release the button.
 Of course, the deer moved, so capturing him in a good stride position was also a goal.
 These were both shot within the same second.

 This comes in handy when you’re trying to shoot in an unsteady environment, like on a boat or moving vehicle of some sort.